AI-Bassem/moviebot/README.md

 # How it works:

 - Rotten Tomatoes movie data is loaded from the `.csv` file.
-- The loaded docs are indexed using Instructor-Large model and GPTVectorStoreIndex from llama_index package.
+- The loaded docs are indexed using Instructor-Large model and FAISS from Langchain package.
-- User inputs are queried against this index using QueryEngine from LlamaIndex.
+- User inputs are queried against this index using FAISS from Langchain.
 - The relevant text from the index is then sent to the OctoAI LLM endpoint using langchain.
 - Responses from the OctoAI API are displayed in the Streamlit chat interface